-[1032]The BSSID field is set to the BSSID of the BSS of which the TDLS initiator STA is a member.
+[1032]The BSSID field is set to the BSSID of the BSS of which the TDLS initiator STA is a member when the frame carrying the element is transmitted by a STA that is not affiliated with a non-AP MLD.
+Otherwise the BSSID field is set to the BSSID of the AP that is operating on the link where the non-AP MLD with which the transmitting STA is affiliated, intends to establish a single link TDLS direct link.

-[1032]The TDLS initiator STA Address field is set to the TDLS initiator STA’s MAC address.
+[1032]The TDLS initiator STA Address field is set to the TDLS initiator STA’s MAC address if the STA is not affiliated with a non-AP MLD.
+Otherwise, the TDLS initiator STA Address field is set to the MAC address of the non-AP MLD with which the initiating STA is affiliated.

-[1032]The TDLS responder STA Address field is set to the TDLS responder STA’s MAC address.
+[1032]The TDLS responder STA Address field is set to the TDLS responder STA’s MAC address if the STA is not affiliated with a non-AP MLD.
+Otherwise, the TDLS responder STA Address field is set to the MAC address of the non-AP MLD with which the responding STA is affiliated.

 TPK handshake[1029]